gunnermay31/-E-learning-platform_MERN_STACK/README.md

 Response: The updated course<br/>
 DELETE /api/courses/:id: Delete a course by ID<br/>
 Response: A success message indicating that the course has been deleted.<br/>
 In conclusion, the REST API design for the E Learning ed-tech platform is a crucial part of the project.
 The API endpoints and their functionalities are designed to ensure seamless communication between the front-end and back-end of the application.
 By following RESTful principles, the API will be scalable, maintainable, and reliable.
 The sample API requests and responses provided above illustrate how each endpoint will function and what kind of data it will accept or return.
-With this API design, E Learning will be able to provide a smooth user experience while ensuring security and stability.<br/>
+With this API design, E Learning Ed-Tech Platform will be able to provide a smooth user experience while ensuring security and stability.<br/>
 Deployment:<br/>
 The deployment process for the E Learning ed-tech platform will involve hosting the application on various cloud-based services.
 The front end will be deployed using Vercel, a popular hosting service for static sites built with React.
 The back-end will be hosted on Render or Railway, two cloud-based hosting services for applications built with Node.js and MongoDB.
 Media files will be hosted on Cloudinary, a cloud-based media management platform, and the database will be hosted on MongoDB Atlas, a fully managed cloud database service.<br/>
-The hosting environment and infrastructure for the E Learning platform will ensure scalability, security, and reliability.
+The hosting environment and infrastructure for the E Learning Ed-Tech Platform platform will ensure scalability, security, and reliability.
 Vercel provides a fast and scalable hosting environment for the front end, while Render or Railway provide a scalable and reliable infrastructure for the back end.
 Cloudinary provides reliable storage for media files with features like automatic image optimization and transformation, while MongoDB Atlas provides a highly available and secure database environment with features like automatic scaling and disaster recovery. <br/>

 ### Frameworks, Libraries, and Tools used: ⚙️<br/>

-The back end of E Learning uses a range of frameworks, libraries, and tools to ensure its functionality and performance, including:
+The back end of E Learning Ed-Tech Platform uses a range of frameworks, libraries, and tools to ensure its functionality and performance, including:
 Node.js: Node.js is used as the primary framework for the back end.<br/>
 MongoDB: MongoDB is used as the primary database, providing a flexible and scalable data storage solution.<br/>
 Express.js: Express.js is used as a web application framework, providing a range of features and tools for building web applications.<br/>